 It was a major overhaul from previous anti-sexual harassment laws in the state.
 Employers are obliged to keep up with the changes.
 Our comprehensive guide to California sexual harassment prevention training is designed to help organizations and their leaders stay in compliance with these laws.

-California Senate Bill 1343 is the legislation requiring sexual harassment training for all employees by January 1, 2021.
+California Senate Bill 1343 is the legislation requiring sexual harassment training for all employees.
 It includes a provision for training done in a group or individually.
 It also sets out that training can be done in shorter segments as long as the full hours are reached.
-The full SB 1242 law can be found here.
+The full SB law can be found here.

 Assembly Bill 1825 is the previous regulation around California harassment prevention training, which SB 1343 modified.
 AB 1825 required training for supervisory employees only.
 It also only applied to companies with 50 or more employees.
 The assembly bill is located online here.

-The training must include information on statutes and case law, steps employers can take to prevent harassment, and remedies for victims of sexual harassment.
-It must include practical exam-ples, resources, details on what to do if a supervisor is accused, and information on obligations to report.
+Under the new California sexual harassment training requirements, the training must include information on statutes and case law, steps employers can take to prevent harassment, and remedies for victims of sexual harassment.
+It must include practical examples, resources, details on what to do if a supervisor is accused, and information on obligations to report.

 Training has to share the elements of an anti-harassment policy and how it should be used.
-There must be questions to assess learning to ensure the training is effective.
-Also, the training must be based on gender identity and expression, and sexual orientation.
-Sexual harassment training in California has to be interactive, with employees and managers able to ask questions of the trainer and receive responses back.
+There must be questions to assess learning to ensure the training is effective and has been retained.
+Also, the training must include harassment based on gender identity and expression, and sexual orientation.
+Sexual harassment training in California has to be interactive, with employees and managers able to ask questions of the trainer and receive feedback, whether it be online or in person.

 Employers who last trained in 2017 under AB 1825 should train employees again to maintain the two-year cycle.
 This is especially important to know if only supervisory employees were trained under AB 1825.